j256/simplezip/README.md

 `File`, file path, or an `InputStream`.

 	ZipFileInput zipInput = new ZipFileInput(input);
-	// readFileHeader() will return null when no more files ZipFileHeader header = zipInput.readFileHeader();
+	// readFileHeader() will return null when no more files to read ZipFileHeader header = zipInput.readFileHeader();
 	byte[] buffer = new byte[4096];
-	// read into buffers or via InputStream long numRead = zipInput.readFileDataPart(buffer);
+	// read into buffers or via InputStream until it returns -1 long numRead = zipInput.readFileDataPart(buffer);
 	...
-	// NOTE: descriptor can be null
+	// can also call readFileData(File) to write out a file from input
-	DataDescriptor dataDescriptor = zipInput.getCurrentDataDescriptor();
+	// NOTE: descriptor can be null if none in the zip DataDescriptor dataDescriptor = zipInput.getCurrentDataDescriptor();
-	// read in the central-directory file-headers, null when no more CentralDirectoryFileHeader dirHeader = zipInput.readDirectoryFileHeader();
+	// read in the optional central-directory file-headers, null when no more CentralDirectoryFileHeader dirHeader = zipInput.readDirectoryFileHeader();
-	CentralDirectoryEnd end = zipInput.readDirectoryEnd();
+	// read in the optional central-directory end data CentralDirectoryEnd end = zipInput.readDirectoryEnd();
 	zipInput.close();